SamuelSwartzberg/flashcardifying_text_temp/inf/data-management/structured-data/data-structure.md

 ### flat

 A flat data structure⎵data model⎵ type is a data structure⎵data model⎵ type which has no relationships.
-A table data structure⎵data model⎵ type is a flat data structure⎵data model⎵ type consists of a table.
+A table data structure⎵data model⎵ type is a flat data structure⎵data model⎵ type that consists of a table.

 ### tree-based